About Steven Forrest

 Gazing through astronomical telescopes in his early teens led Steven to begin exploring astrology.
 He received a B.A. in Religion in 1971 from the University of North Carolina at Chapel Hill, and shortly thereafter began to establish his astrological practice.

 In 1984, Bantam Books published his first book, The Inner Sky.
 Esquire magazine called it "intelligent, well-written and actually fun."
 That volume was followed in 1986 by The Changing Sky.
 In 1988, he released the third volume of the popular Sky trilogy, Skymates, which he co-wrote with Jodie Forrest.
 Steven's fourth book was published by ACS Publications in May 1993.
 Titled The Night Speaks, it is an extended argument for the intellectual and philosophical plausibility of astrology.
-His fifth work, The Book of Pluto, was released in May 1995.
+His fifth work, The Book of Pluto, was released in May 1995 and republished in 2013.
 Regarding that book, HOROSCOPE magazine described Steven as "not only a premier astrologer, but also a wise man."
 The two volume series, Measuring the Night: Evolutionary Astrology and The Keys to the Soul, by Steven Forrest and Jeffrey Wolf Green, is based on a series of lectures the authors did together.
 They were co-published by Seven Paws Press and Daemon Press in 2000 and 2001.

 Visit our bookstore for most of these titles.